Photographer and Author

 About Mia McPherson

 I am Mia McPherson.
 I became seriously passionate about bird photography while living in Florida.
-After my move West in 2009 I have spent much of my time photographing birds in Utah, Idaho, Montana, and beyond.
+After my move West in 2009 I spent much of my time photographing birds in Utah, Idaho, Montana, and beyond.
+Now I photograph in primarily in east central Oklahoma and Arkansas.
 As a nature lover, bird and wildlife photographer, I have a passion for capturing the beauty and grace of birds and wildlife in their natural habitats.

 Life is good.